MediaMath/screenshooter/README.md

 Checking for equality has a few limitations, all related to only being able to check for exact equality:

 1. Images must be of the same [mode type](#http://pillow.readthedocs.org/en/latest/reference/Image.html#PIL.Image.mode)
-2. Images must be of the same size (i.e. 1280 X 720p)
+2. Images must be of the same size (e.g. 1280 X 720p)
-3. Images must be of the same file type (i.e. .png)
+3. Images must be of the same file type (e.g. .png)

 > Q: What do you mean by exact equality?